cyberomin/cyberomin.github.io/about.md

 permalink: /about/
 ---

-Celestine is a Software Engineer at Konga, an $80m VC backed eCommerce company.
+Celestine is a Software Engineer at Konga, an $80m VC-backed eCommerce company.

 In this role he has worked on major products including leading the development of [Konga's online community](http://community.konga.com), an online community forum for Konga's merchants and customers.
-This project has gone on to save the company over $400,000 in annual licensing fee for a SaaS based forum solution.
+This project has gone on to save the company over $400,000 in annual licensing fee for a SaaS-based forum solution.
 He also served as the lead engineer for [SellerHQ](http://shq.konga.com) and online marketplace platform for Konga's over 12,000 stores.

 Celestine is also the lead maintainer and developer of [NSEFinance](http://nsefinance.com), an experimental API for the Nigerian
 Stock Exchange.
-He is also the converner of [The Lagos GitHub meetup](http://lagosmeet.github.io).
+He is also the convener of [The Lagos GitHub meetup](http://lagosmeet.github.io).
 Celestine was the founding manager of the Calabar Google Developer Group.

 Prior to Konga, Celestine worked at a law firm where he lead the development of an electronic law management system.